zmmille2/kata-bootstraps/git/README.md

 - docs: Instructions for Git Kata
 ```

-If you want to push this branch to your remote repo (assuming it exists in the remote), you'll have to force push.
+If you want to push this branch to your remote repository (assuming it exists in the remote), you'll have to force push.
 Again, this should almost never happen on a shared branch, and if it does, the team should be aware and probably do it together.